Medical-Legal Partnership Field Placement

-The Medical-Legal Partnership is a collaboration between the School of Law and the Department of Family Medicine at the University of Kansas Medical Center.
-Students participating in the MLP provide free legal assistance to the low-income patients of the Department of Family Medicine and other medical partners, under the supervision of experienced MLP faculty and staff.
+In the Medical-Legal Partnership Field Placement Program, the School of Law collaborates with two separate health systems — the University of Kansas Health Systems (including the University of Kansas Hospital) and Lawrence Memorial Hospital.
+Students participating in the MLP provide free legal assistance to low-income patients of its medical partners, under the supervision of experienced MLP staff.
 Students are given the opportunity to conduct intake interviews, develop case strategies, conduct legal research, prepare legal documents, and provide representation in administrative hearings and court (if eligible for a Rule 719 license).

 Learn more about the medical-legal partnership model in this New York Times article:

 When poverty makes you sick, a lawyer can be the cure

 From the moment I heard about the Medical-Legal Partnership, I knew I wanted to participate in the program.
 The MLP provides law students an opportunity to assist attorneys who partner with hospitals and help make a tangible impact in clients’ lives.
 During my time at Lawrence Memorial Hospital, I drafted various documents, interacted with clients directly, further developed my research and writing skills, and experienced new areas of law.
 These are skills that I will carry forward into any job, regardless of where I work after I graduate.

 In addition to the skills I developed through the MLP, I received a great legal mentor.
 Throughout the semester, my supervisor took the time to learn my interests, teach me about new areas of law and share her experiences with me.
 I got to learn from her through observing client meetings and discussing how to meet clients’ legal needs.
 Anyone who participates in the MLP will have the opportunity to work with attorneys who are passionate about their work and making a difference in clients’ lives.